Deepanshu380/Esports/README.md

 DESCRIPTION :-

-As far as Running of the website is concerned locally , One can Fog the file and then Clone it So as to se the file in his/her working space.
+As far as Running of the website is concerned locally , One can Folk the file and then Clone it So as to see the file in his/her working space.

 If we talk about the references , Google chrome is our helping hand .
 Various websites availabe on Chrome has allowed to us to work smoothly .